 One of the other Roads Scholars drove me home using mostly the AA Highway, and this is on the Grayson branch that carries KY 9.
 (And to think KY 9 was once confined to Campbell County.)
 Why is Alexandria a control city here?

 The AA approaches Maysville's US 68 bypass, which has been extended to the south.
 Thus, the AA Highway now has another interchange to a surface road - although this exit treats US 68 as more of a freeway than it does the AA.

-On the AA Highway in Northern Kentucky, the William H. Zimmer Power Station in Moscow, OH, pops into view.
+On the AA Highway in northern Kentucky, the William H. Zimmer Power Station in Moscow, Ohio, pops into view.
 This power plant started out as nuclear, but this was so unpopular that it switched over to coal.
 Many folks in Campbell County still remember the terrifying map in the phone book that showed the extent of the nuclear cloud that would result from a meltdown and the accompanying emergency instructions.
 (How in the world did George H.W.
 Bush win the county with 67% after that?)

 We took KY 154 from the AA to KY 8 in Pendleton County.